Biography (Long Version)

 Short Version (#430 characters incl. spaces )

-is a French microbiologist, geneticist and biochemist.
+Emmanuelle Charpentier is a French microbiologist, geneticist and biochemist.
 She is founder, scientific and managing director of the Max Planck Unit for the Science of Pathogens in Berlin.
-She is co-founder of CRISPR Therapeutics and ERS Genomics with Rodger Novak and Shaun Foy.
+She co-founded CRISPR Therapeutics and ERS Genomics with Rodger Novak and Shaun Foy..
 She has received numerous prestigious international awards and honours, and is an elected member of national and international scientific academies.

 More information about Emmanuelle is available at www.emmanuelle-charpentier.org.